 which, essentially, gives the minimum double-spending reward value required for the scheme to be profitable on average.
 We provide $R^*_{k}$ for each $\alpha$ and $\gamma$ value for Bitcoin, where $k=6$, in numerical results later.

 Next, we provide another approach that incorporates the profit coming from double-spending when considering the $(k+1)$-stubborn mining attack provided here.
 As mentioned in \cite{rosenfeld2014analysis}, the value of service provided might be below the fee paid.
-In this case, we assume that each successful cycle results in only single double-spending event, \textit{i.e.}, only the first block $\mathsf{B}$ in the $H$-chain is attacked.
-We further assume that the value of service provided by the merchant equals $V$ and the adversary pays $F$ fee for the service with $F\geq V$, where both values are in block reward units.
+Hence, we assume that the value of service provided by the merchant equals $V$ and the adversary pays $F$ fee for the service with $F\geq V$, where both values are in block reward units.
 In this case, on average, the $(k+1)$-stubborn mining attack is more profitable than honest mining if

 The reasoning for this is as follows: Out of every $\left((k+1)_s+(k+1)_{u}\right)$ blocks that make it into the prefix chain, if the adversary followed the honest protocol, $\alpha$ fraction would be its revenue ratio.
 However, with the $(k+1)$-stubborn mining protocol, $(k+1)_s+(k+1)_{u,a}$ blocks make it into the prefix chain.
 Further, the double-spending results in $V$ extra rewards for the adversary.
 However, if only \textbf{Service} happens, $F-V$ amount of rewards is lost.